zeroc-ice/ice-builder-gradle/README.md

 | value         | String         | -             | The Slice type of the value.               |
 | index         | List\<Map\<>>  | -             | A list of dictionary values used for keys. |

-The `index` map is a list of maps.
+The `index` is a list of maps.
 Valid entries in each map are as follows:

 | Key (String)  | Value Type    | Default value | Description                                                                         |
 | ------------- | ------------- | :-----------: | ----------------------------------------------------------------------------------- |